SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_4_protect_app.md

    What you should see is: `Forbidden`.
 If not, clear your browser cache completely.
 Close the browser and reopen it or make a hard reload via browser developer tools.

 7. Open Security --> Roles and search for "hello".
-You will see the new created role "HelloWorldViewerRole" from the role template "HelloWorldViewerRole".
+You will see the newly created role "HelloWorldViewerRole" from the role template "HelloWorldViewerRole".

 8. Open Security --> Role Collections and search for "hello".
-You will see the new created role collection "HelloWorldViewerRoleCollection".
+You will see the newly created role collection "HelloWorldViewerRoleCollection".

 9. Open Security --> Users and select your user.
 Scroll down in the detail screen and select "Assign Role Collection" in the Role Collection context menu `...`.

     Assign HelloWorldViewerRoleCollection to your user.

 11. Start your application again.
-Usually you still see "Forbidden".
-You have to log-out and log-in again into the web application.
-The easiest way is to close the browser completely and open again, or use a second browser.
+Usually, you still see "Forbidden".
+You have to log out and log in again to the web application.
+Alternatively, you can close the browser completely and then open it again.

      You should see your app again.